 “I think John would be shocked,” said the lawyer representing the children, who are currently appealing.
 Neither the plan administrator nor Betty Murphy Jones would comment.

-Here are some key rules governing retirement accounts, and lessons from the tax attorneys at IRA Financial Group on how to navigate the rules as families grow and change:
+Here are some key rules governing retirement accounts, and lessons on how to navigate the rules as families grow and change:

 With 401(k)s, your spouse is the presumed beneficiary of your account upon your death—regardless of who is listed on the beneficiary form—unless he or she previously consented to your naming someone else beneficiary.
 These plans are governed by the federal Employee Retirement Income Security Act, also known as ERISA.
 Under this law, plans can provide for spousal rights to kick in immediately, or no later than a year after the marriage.